Bug report #21446

 what is the bug here (if the problem is in your 3rd party plugin then this is not the right place)?
 If is just a question then please ask it on the QGIS developers mailing list, thanks!

-#2 Updated by Willem Buitendyk about 5 years ago
+#2 Updated by Willem Buitendyk almost 6 years ago

 The bug is macos related specifically.
 There are no issues with windows or linix.
 This is similar to the previous issue where browsing windows were slow or would freeze and the best solution was to open qgis through a terminal.
 I posted it because there maybe public plugins that may suffer the same problem.